Krutie/advanced-vue3-form/README.md

 ## Render functions in Vue 3

 Function to create virtual node was available in `render()` function by default in Vue 2.
-This same function need to be imported from vue 3 now.
+This same function needs to be imported from vue 3 now.
 Here's the signature of the new render function in Vue 3.

-See how the render function is used in **[VueForm.js](src/components/VueForm.js)** to load dynamic form field components as per defined in **[form configuration](/src/config/config.js)**.
+See how the render function is used in **[VueForm.js](src/components/VueForm.js)** to load dynamic form-field components as per defined in **[form configuration](/src/config/config.js)**.

 ![Render function syntax](/docs/images/Render-Function.png)